sddiaz/Portfolio-Projects/Portfolio_PasswordGenerator/README.md

-# Portfolio Projects - Clippit
+# Portfolio Projects - Password Generator

 This simple password generator is nothing that hasn't been done a thousand times, so my goal was to make the UI experience the focal point.
 This was my first time really focusing on creating a pleasant UI, and I think I got the job done.
 Plenty of moving parts and things that are nice to look at.
 I included custom switches, a reactive slider, plenty of hover effects, an infinite carousel, and more.
 I learned a ton this project, mostly about organizing projects and working on creating clean code.
 ## Overview